honboubao/mqz_fw/README.md

 adafruit_dotstar is only used when running on an Adafruit ItsyBitsy nRF52840 Express.
 The nice!nano only has an addressable single-color blue LED on the board.

-- uctypes

-[uctypes](https://docs.circuitpython.org/en/latest/docs/library/ctypes.html) is needed to put the microcontroller into deep sleep. uctypes is a standard Python library implemented in the core of CircuitPython.
-But as of CircuitPython 9.1.0 it is not bundled with any official builds.
-To be able to use this feature, you need to enable uctypes in the CircuitPython source code by adding `#define MICROPY_PY_UCTYPES 1` to the `mpconfigboard.h` file of your board and create a CircuitPython build yourself and flash this build onto your board via the UF2 bootloader.

 ## Tests

 To run unit tests in desktop environment: `python -m unittest`